TucoFlyer/TucoChat-CLI/README.md

-# TucoChat-Gitter
+# TucoChat-CLI
-TucoFlyer chat daemon for Gitter.
+TucoFlyer Chat CLI for administration and parcipitating.

 ## Setup